Tory Taylor: Professional career

 Taylor was selected by the Chicago Bears in the fourth round (122nd overall) of the 2024 NFL draft, making him the highest punter selected since 2019 and the highest by the team since Todd Sauerbrun was picked in the second round in 1995.
 He was also selected by the BC Lions 15th overall in the 2024 CFL global draft.
 He signed his four-year rookie contract with the Bears on 11 May 2024.

 In Week 4 of the 2024 season against the Los Angeles Rams, Taylor pinned three of his five punts inside the 10-yard line.
 His role pinned the Rams and helped the Bears' "takeaway-crazed" defense seal the 24–18 win: Taylor's final punt with 1:13 remaining placed the Los Angeles offense at their own 8, meaning they would have needed to drive 92 yards to score the tying touchdown, but it ended with an interception.
-Taylor earned NFC Special Teams Player of the Week.
+Taylor earned NFC Special Teams Player of the Week, the first Bears punter to receive the award since Brad Maynard in 2007.
+He finished his rookie year with the second most punts in the league at 82 while ranking 15th in yards per punt at 47.7, 20th in net yards (41.6), sixth in fair catches forced (23), and fifth in punts that forced opponents to start within their own 20-yard line (34).
+His longest punt was 68 yards.

+An improved Bears offense in 2025 meant Taylor did not see as much action as his rookie year, recording 60 punts for 2,870 yards with 21 within the opposing 20-yard line.
+His longest kick was in Week 4 against the Las Vegas Raiders as it travelled 62 yards and was downed at the one-yard line, resulting in a 69-yard punt.

+Being an Australian, he was moved to the exempt/international player list during the offseasons in 2024, 2025, and 2026.
+This allowed the Bears to sign an additional player to the 90-man roster for training camp, while Taylor continued to practice with the team as usual without counting for the limit.
+The Bears assigned Taylor to the list to make room for running back Demetric Felton in 2024, cornerback Jeremiah Walker in 2025, and safety Anthony Johnson Jr. in 2026.
+The designation was removed once the final 53-player roster was set.